manntala/movie_management/README.md

 npm install
 npm run dev

-6. LIMITATION
+## 6. LIMITATION
-One of the limitation that I have noticed and have not fixed yet is the timeout for the thumbnail.
+### One of the limitation that I have noticed and have not fixed yet is the timeout for the thumbnail.
 It should be able to load the thumbnail without refreshing the page.

+### Sometimes it would take couple more seconds before the correct thumbnails are loaded.

-7. SHORT VIDEO DEMO
+## 7. SHORT VIDEO DEMO
 https://drive.google.com/file/d/1z_ytt_J2JutFM4s8kTseAKc_MK0LDxSY/view?usp=sharing